Karlbovski/11ty-starter/.github/readme.md

 [Webstoemp  | Multilingual sites with Eleventy](https://www.webstoemp.com/blog/multilingual-sites-eleventy/)

 [Seifi.org | Using CSS to detect and switch website themes to match system preferences](https://seifi.org/css/prefers-color-scheme.html)

+### Dev notes [*to remove*]

+- Clone 11ty-starter project into a new project folder.
+- Remove remote from cloned repo
+- (optional*) Set a new remote repo
+- Connect to Netlify
+    - Netlify CLI&UI environments setup